Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Editing and building the whole project at once

-You can also just build directly the patched files from the workflow prposed here.
+You can also just build directly the patched files from the workflow proposed here.
 Just open and run this file with Matlab or GNU Octave from the root of the project:

     Build_project.m